-Kent Phelps (Senior Data Governance Analyst) has worked in IT and Data Governance since 1990, has programmed in SAS since 2007, is a SAS Certified Professional specializing in combining and automating the best of SAS Enterprise Guide with Base SAS, has Co-Created/Led Intro To SAS EG classes, and presents SAS News You Can Use.
-Kent has a B.S. in Electrical Engineering, has studied Transformational Leadership, Dynamic Teamwork, and Personal Growth since 1994, and is certified as a John Maxwell Team coach and a 48 Days To The Work You Love coach.
-His hope is to encourage you to fulfill your life and leadership potential and to equip you in building an enduring legacy of inspiration, excellence, and honor.
+Kent Phelps ~ Senior Data Governance Analyst, Writer, Teacher, and Coach ~ has worked in IT and Data Governance since 1990 and has programmed in SAS since 2007.
+He is a SAS Certified Professional who specializes in blending the best of SAS Enterprise Guide with Base SAS to engineer completely automated solutions, has co-created and led Intro To SAS EG classes, offers SAS News You Can Use, and has co-authored and presented SAS White Papers at IASUG and MWSUG.
+He has a B.S. in Electrical Engineering from the University of Nebraska, has studied Transformational Leadership, Dynamic Teamwork, and Personal Growth since 1994, and is certified as a John Maxwell Team coach and a 48 Days To The Work You Love coach.
+His hope is to encourage and equip you to fulfill your life and leadership potential as you build an enduring legacy of inspiration, excellence, and honor.

-Ronda Phelps (Writer, Teacher, and Coach) formerly worked in the Banking and Insurance industries for 19 years, has studied Transformational Leadership, Dynamic Teamwork, and Personal Growth since 1994, and is certified as a John Maxwell Team coach and a 48 Days To The Work You Love coach.
+Ronda Phelps ~ Writer, Teacher, and Coach ~ formerly worked in the Banking and Insurance industries for 19 years and has co-authored and presented SAS White Papers at MWSUG.
+She has studied Transformational Leadership, Dynamic Teamwork, and Personal Growth since 1994, and is certified as a John Maxwell Team coach and a 48 Days To The Work You Love coach.
+Other past highlights include speaking in Siberia, acting in church productions for over ten years, co-leading and acting in WOW Drama, and co-leading a 48 Days To The Work You Love workshop.
 She believes YOU are a gift that the world is waiting to receive!
-Her hope is to encourage you to pursue your unique destiny and to equip you in navigating your journey with intentionality, fulfilling purpose, and enduring hope.
+Her hope is to encourage and equip you to pursue your unique destiny as you navigate your life journey with intentionality, fulfilling purpose, and enduring hope.